chg-training/chg-training-resources/CONTRIBUTING.md

 this is working, the commands `node -v` and `npm -v` should tell you the installed versions of node and its package manager respectively.

-2. On github interface, fork the `whg-training-resources` repository into your own workspace.
+2. On github interface, fork the `chg-training-resources` repository into your own workspace.

 3. In the terminal, clone your fork onto your local machine.
 (You can get the link by clicking the 'Code' icon near the top of the `github` page, and then type `git clone [github url]`)

-4. Change directory into the cloned `whg-training-resources` folder and install the `docusaurus` modules by running `npm install`.
+4. Change directory into the cloned `chg-training-resources` folder and install the `docusaurus` modules by running `npm install`.

 You should now be set up to make local edits.
 To get started, run: